laminlabs/lamindb/docs/cli.md

 You can pass a slug (`account/name`) or URL (`https://lamin.ai/account/name`).

 ```
-# set a default instance for the current environment
+# set a default database for the current directory (recommended)
+lamin connect laminlabs/cellxgene --here
+# set a default database for the entire home directory
 lamin connect laminlabs/cellxgene
-# set a default instance for the current directory
-lamin connect laminlabs/cellxgene --here
 # use a URL instead of a slug
 lamin connect https://lamin.ai/laminlabs/cellxgene
 ```